 Due to the unique and challenging nature of working in the military or Defence Forces, personnel are required to be free of the presence or influence of any controlled drug or substances (Kehoe 2017).
 Compulsory random drug testing (CRDT), which was introduced in 2002, is intended as a deterrent.
 In 2009, an additional measure - targeted drugs testing - was introduced in order to improve the existing system.
-Targeted drugs testing measures mean that any member of the Defence Forces - that is, any person employed in the Army, Air Corps, Naval Service or Reserve - who obtains a positive result in CRDT can agree, at the discretion of the relevant General Officer Commanding, to undertake a maximum of six targeted drug tests over 18 months (Department of Defence 2009).
-A positive CRDT results in dishonourable discharge from the Defence Forces.
+Targeted drugs testing measures mean that any member of the Defence Forces - that is, any person employed in the Army, Air Corps, Naval Service, or Reserve - who obtains a positive result following CRDT can agree, at the discretion of the relevant General Officer Commanding, to undertake a maximum of six targeted drug tests over 18 months (Department of Defence 2009).
+A positive result following CRDT results in a dishonourable discharge from the Defence Forces.
 Each year, 10% of Defence Forces personnel are tested (Kehoe 2017).
-Up-to-date data for CRDT and targeted drugs testing can be found in Section T2.3, Tables T2.3.1 and T2.3.2 in the Drug markets and crime workbook.
+There are no up-to-date data for CRDT and targeted drugs testing in 2023.
+Existing data (2009-2022) can be found in Section T2.3, Tables T2.3.1 and T2.3.2 in the Drug markets and crime workbook.